StephenRicher/AssociationAnalysis/README.md

 The `plot_stats()` workflow generates visual summaries of the input data.
 Example data plots are saved to [./results/summary/plots/](./results/summary/plots/).

 ### association()
 The `association()` workflow conducts a CMV burden test and a SKAT test with optional covariates.
 A setFile is automatically generated from the user-provided GFF3 file.
 Grouping units are defined by genes (exonic regions only).

+* The example outputs of both rvtest models are written to [./results/rvtest/](./results/rvtest/).

 ## Configuration
 See below and [./conf/defaults.config](./conf/defaults.config) for default parameters with descriptions.
 Users should set parameters in [./nextflow.config](./nextflow.config).